 "Murder, Inc." is the story of a B-17 Heavy Bomber crew stationed at Polebrook England in 1943.
-My uncle, Orville Lee Castle, was a 2nd Lt. in the Army Air Corps and the pilot assigned to the airplane named "Murder, Inc." Although not flying "Murder, Inc." on their last mission, they were shot down over Bremen, Germany, on November 26, 1943, in a B-17 named "Aristocrap."
+My uncle, Orville Lee Castle, was a 2nd Lt. in the Army Air Corps and the pilot assigned to the airplane named "Murder, Inc." Although not flying "Murder, Inc." on their last mission, they were shot down over the village of Eggese just southwest of Bremen, Germany, on November 26, 1943, in a B-17 named "Aristocrap."
 Orville Lee is buried in Neupre, Belgium.

 Orville Lee was born in Louisville, Miss. on November 16, 1918.
 On September 7, 1933, my grandfather, Dr. S.W.
 Pearson, Sr., married Orville Lee's mother, Emma Beatrice, when my father, S.W.
 Pearson, Jr., was about to turn 9 and Orville Lee was about to turn 15.
 Orville Lee was an athlete and played football while attending Ole Miss after graduating from Louisville High School.
 He joined the service while still at Ole Miss.
 You will read below the incredible story of how a jacket painted with the name of their assigned airplane became a propaganda tool for the Third Reich.

 The Original Jacket As It Now Hangs In The Smithsonian Air And Space Museum

 New Jacket Artwork Created To Honor Orville Lee And "Murder, Inc."

 THE ORVILLE LEE CASTLE CREW IN OCTOBER 1943

 FRONT ROW: LT.
 LEON ANDERSON, LT.
 KEN D. WILLIAMS, LT.
 ORVILLE L. CASTLE, LT.
 MARION CESSNA